fenil00/software-and-tool/README.md

 * Identify where shell is installed (`which zsh`) -> Answer should be (`/bin/zsh`)
 * Find out which shell i am using (`dscl . -read /Users/<username> UserShell`) -> Answer should be (`UserShell: /bin/zsh`)
 * Help (`zsh --help`)
+* use Homebrew to install any Third party software without installer.

 # Homebrew #